 Can coming from a position of privilege actually cause you to make unconscious assumptions about the pupils that you teach?

-In this School Behaviour Secrets episode, we interview SEMH and behaviour specialist, Adele Bates (our first ever returning guest).
+In this School Behaviour Secrets episode, we continue our interview with SEMH and behaviour specialist Adele Bates.
 Together, we discuss what unconscious privilege really means and how it can change how we interact with pupils.

 Get our FREE SEN Behaviour Handbook: https://beaconschoolsupport.co.uk/SEN-handbook.php